gokusippinlean/gokusippinlean.github.io/_posts/2024-11-13-spiral-further.md

 image: methods.jpg
 ---

-You ever feel like you are in a different place than you're supposed to be.
+You ever feel like you are in a different place than you're supposed to be?
 Like somehow you failed to do what you were really meant to do?
 I am pretty depressed at this idea right now.
 I was supposed to be doing a million different things least that's how I used to see things.
 Now I am here just switching majors every couple months with some hope that it fixes whatever I think is wrong with me.
 Should I go back to film classes?
 I still have this urge to create inside of myself.
 I just registered for the intro to screenwriting course at SAC.
 Maybe that will satisfy the urge I have to return to a creative field.

 I feel stuck and tired and depressed.